lucametehau/CloverEngine/README.md

 - -bmi2, supported on any bmi2 CPU
 - -popcnt, supported by most non-ancient CPUs
-- normal version, no aditional compile flags
+- normal version, no additional compile flags

 # UCI